iPad Air 2020 vs. iPad Pro 2021 Buyer's Guide

 The A14 has 11.8 billion transistors, while the M1 has 16 billion transistors.
 Both chips are fabricated using a 5nm process and contain Apple's most advanced 16-core Neural Engine for machine learning.

-Benchmarks for the M1 in the iPad Pro are not yet available, but they will likely be similar to the MacBook Air, which is also a passively cooled mobile device with the M1 chip.
+The M1 in the iPad Pro performs similarly to the MacBook Air, which is also a passively cooled mobile device with the M1 chip.
 The M1 in the MacBook Air achieves a Geekbench single-core score of 1700, while the iPad Air with the A14 achieves 1585.
 In multi-core, the MacBook Air has a score of 7374, while the A14 in the iPad Air has a score of 4213.

 Even though the M1 outperforms the A14, particularly where it can take advantage of its extra cores, both chips are among Apple's latest custom silicon chips.
 The A14 is more of a mobile processor, as shown by its presence in the iPhone 12, while the M1 is a laptop to desktop-class processor, as shown by its presence in Apple's latest Mac computers.